KxSystems/docs/docs/wp/query-scaling.md

 ---
-title: Kdb+ query scaling | White papers | kdb+ and q documentation
+title: kdb+ query scaling | White papers | kdb+ and q documentation
 description: How to take advantage of multiple kdb+ query structures  to achieve optimal query performance for large volumes of data
 author: Ian Lester
 date: January 2014